Statistical properties of dynamics. Introduction to the functional analytic approach: Spectral gap and consequences

-\item (Compact inclusion) the strong zero average space $V_{s}$ is compactly immersed in the weak one $V_{w}$ (more precisely, the strong unit ball in the weak topology has a finite $\epsilon $ net for each $\epsilon $);
+\item (Compact inclusion) the strong zero average space $V_{s}$ is compactly immersed in the weak one $V_{w}$ (more precisely, the strong unit ball has a finite $\epsilon $ net in the weak topology\ for each $\epsilon $);

 \item (Weak boundedness) the weak norm of the operator restricted to $V_{s}$ satisfies

 \end{enumerate}

 Under these assumptions there are $C_{2}>0,\rho _{2}<1$ such that for all $ g\in V_{s}$